 If you've got a Playbar, Beam or Playbase, there is a feature called Speech Enhancement that will boost the sound of voices, ensuring you'll hear commentators, or actors and actresses in films.

-Tap on the three dots in the bottom right > TV > Tap on the square speech icon and turn it orange to turn Speech Enhancement on.
+Tap on the Room tab > Tap on the room with your Sonos home theatre speaker in > Tap on the square speech icon and turn it white to turn Speech Enhancement on.

 Use Night Sound for more considerate late-night viewing